Aggregate-Intellect/maven-course/workshop/week2/README.md

-# 📚 Agentic RAG System with ArXiv + Web Fallback
+# 📚 Agentic RAG System

 This project implements an **intelligent research assistant** that retrieves and synthesizes information using: